vchernoy/vchernoy.github.io/content/post/two-var-recursive-func.md

 **Problem:** Compute the number of ways to choose $m$ elements from $n$ elements such that selected elements in one combination are not adjacent.

-For example, for $m=4$ and $m=3$, the answer is 3, since from the 4-element set: $\lbrace 1,2,3,4 \rbrace$, there are three feasible 2-element combinations: $\lbrace 1,4 \rbrace$, $\lbrace 2,4 \rbrace$, $\lbrace 1,3 \rbrace$.
+For example, for $m=4$ and $m=3$, the answer is $3$, since from the $4$-element set: $\lbrace 1,2,3,4 \rbrace$, there are three feasible $2$-element combinations: $\lbrace 1,4 \rbrace$, $\lbrace 2,4 \rbrace$, $\lbrace 1,3 \rbrace$.

-Another example, for $n=5$ and $m=3$, there is only one 3-element combination: $\lbrace 1,3,5 \rbrace$.
+Another example, for $n=5$ and $m=3$, there is only one $3$-element combination: $\lbrace 1,3,5 \rbrace$.

 This problem, of similar to this one, could be asked on coding interviews.
 Typically, the interviewer may expect the candidate start from suggesting a _Brute Force_ solution that generates all the combination.
 Then the candidate is expected to suggest and implement a simple recursive function computing the answer.
-Then the interview is willing to hear that the recursive solution is very slow (ahs exponential time complexity) and has linear space complexity (due to stack calls)
+Then the interviewer is willing to hear that the recursive solution is very slow (has exponential time complexity) and has linear space complexity (due to stack calls).
-Finally, the candidate is expected that the run time could be improved by using either DP or Memoization technique.
+Finally, the candidate is expected to tell that the running time could be improved by using either DP or Memoization techniques.
 This gives much faster solution.

 Similar questions might be suggested as trivial problems on coding contests.
 In that case, extra optimizaitons might be required.
 Basically, after we discuss the typical DP and Memoization implementations, we will show that using generating function, we can build very fast and simple solution.

 Let's define $F\_{n, m}$ is the function that gives as the answer for $n$ and $m$.
 Let's look at the $n, m$ case.
 We have two non overlapping sub cases: